Selling Your Art At AWA

 Sale

-• No squatting.
+- No squatting.
 If you did not pay for the table, it is not yours and you will be asked to move.
-If you would like to purchase a vacant table, (though we try very hard not to have any of those), please see the Artist Alley Director during the convention.
+If you would like to purchase a vacant table, (though we try very hard not to have any of those), please see the Exhibit Hall Manager during the convention.

-• Each table comes with 1 chair.
+- Each table comes with 2 chairs.
 Please do not move provided chairs to other tables.
-No more than 1 GWCC-provided chairs should be behind a table at any given time (though artists may bring additional chairs from home if they wish).
+No more than 2 GWCC-provided chairs should be behind a table at any given time (though artists may bring additional chairs from home if they wish).
 Additional chairs will be available to rent through the expo company, that information will be available later in the year.

 Adult Materials for Sale